 Even though pools are a particular danger for children, it is possible for anyone to become a victim of a swimming pool accident.
-If your child was injured in a pool as the result of a negligent day care worker, the attorneys at Wolf and Pravato will help seek justice to those who have harmed your child.
+If your child was injured in a pool as the result of a negligent day care worker, the swimming pool accident lawyers Florida at the law offices of Wolf and Pravato will help seek justice to those who have harmed your child.

 There are several factors that can lead to swimming pool injuries, including:

 Non-fatal drowning can cause brain damage that may result in long-term disabilities including memory problems, learning disabilities, and permanent loss of basic functions.

 Slipping around a pool or diving in shallow water can result in catastrophic injuries, spinal cord injuries or traumatic brain injuries.
 Malfunctioning pool equipment, such as drains, can cause serious injuries, such as intestinal damage or other bodily injury that can cause ongoing health issues.